-Since its founding in 2007, the Company has raised equity capital through hundreds of relatively small, direct investments.
-This deliberate, incremental growth has a variety of advantages for both new and existing shareholders, as described below.
+Since its founding in 2007, the Company has raised capital through hundreds of relatively small, direct investments, both through the sale of common shares in Iroquois Valley REIT and through the issuance and sale of promissory notes by Iroquois Valley LLC.
+This deliberate, incremental growth has a variety of advantages for both new and existing stockholders and debtholders, as described below.